kwesinavilot/reprompt/README.md

 - Incorporates best practices from the prompt engineering workshop given at the [2024 AI Engineer Conference by Zack Witten (Anthropic)](https://www.youtube.com/watch?v=hkhDdcM5V94)
 - Operates without requiring integration with an LLM

-## Installation
+# Installation

-To install Reprompt, you need Python 3.6 or later.
-You can install it using pip:
+To install Reprompt, you need Python 3.6 or later

+Currently, you can download the `reprompt.py` file and place it in a location that is accessible by your Python script.
+You can then import the Reprompt class as usual.

+For example, if you place the reprompt.py file in the same directory as your script, you can import it like this:

 ```
-pip install reprompt
+from reprompt import Reprompt
 ```

+Make sure to adjust the import statement according to the location of the reprompt.py file in your project.

-NOTE: This is a placeholder.
-The library is not actually available on PyPI yet.
+I will update this documentation once the library is available on PyPI.

 ## Dependencies